 Automated Permitting Systems Demonstration NOFO

-This funding opportunity provides financial support to state and local governments for implementing automated building code permitting systems to improve efficiency in housing development processes.
+This funding opportunity provides financial support to state and local governments for testing and implementing automated building permitting technologies to streamline construction processes and improve efficiency.

 Award Range